Eating Disorders Treatment Program

 Research Programs to Advance Eating Disorders Treatment

-The Research Institute at Lindner Center of HOPE, in affiliation with the University of Cincinnati (UC) College of Medicine, conducts research to better prevent, diagnose and treat common mental illnesses, including eating and weight disorders.
+The Research Institute at Lindner Center of Hope, in affiliation with the University of Cincinnati (UC) College of Medicine, conducts research to better prevent, diagnose and treat common mental illnesses, including eating and weight disorders.
 Typically it can take up to 17 years before research findings become fully integrated into routine diagnostics and treatment.
-However, at Lindner Center of HOPE, research informs patient care each and every day.
+However, at Lindner Center of Hope, research informs patient care each and every day.

 Current Research Studies

 Research in genetics, brain imaging, psychopharmacology and psychotherapy advances the treatment of eating disorders.
 The professional staff closely integrates research studies into programs to benefit patients and the treatment of eating disorders.
-Patients interested in participating in specific studies apply through Lindner Center of HOPE.
+Patients interested in participating in specific studies apply through Lindner Center of Hope.

 Visit the Research Institute page for more information about current studies.